ChrisWinge/ai-ops-resource-risk-analysis/README.md

 **Actionable Insight: Targeted Risk Mitigation**

 Melany Shaw's workload is concentrated with a critical **125 ORI** in the **EU AI Act Compliance** project.
-To reduce organizational risk without removing her from the critical team, the analyst must prioritize delegating her specific, lower-priority tasks within that project to **Rober Floyd (35 ORI)** or **Mason Pace (19 ORI)**, who are already embedded in the project but carry a much lighter risk burden.
+To reduce organizational risk without removing her from the critical team, the optimal strategy would be to delegate her specific, lower-priority tasks within that project to **Rober Floyd (35 ORI)** or **Mason Pace (19 ORI)**, who are already embedded in the project but carry a much lighter risk burden.
 This ensures high-risk projects are supported by staff with preserved capacity.

 <img width="293" height="165" alt="image" src="https://github.com/user-attachments/assets/eaffaa00-48f8-49f7-b38c-7b906d0db1e1" /> <br/>